liamchampton/golang-twitter-bot-workshop/Labs/lab-4.md

 }
 ```

-Now that the authentication package has been created you need to call this from your `main.go` and add another route handler.
-To do this start by adding a new function into your `main.go`:
+Now that the authentication package has been created you need to call this from your `main.go` file and add another route handler.
+To do this start by adding a new function into your `main.go` file:

 ```go
 func TweetHandler(w http.ResponseWriter, r *http.Request) {